 This type of sword was directly descended from the spathe which was wielded by the Germanic peoples since pre-medieval times.
 The spathe sword, in turn, came all the way back from the Roman days.

-The knightly sword which came to be used in early medieval Europe was typically double-edged and straight with a blade which measured somewhere between 70 and 80 centimeters.
+The knightly sword which came to be used in early medieval Europe was typically double-edged and straight with a blade that measured somewhere between 70 and 80 centimeters.

-A Dane Axe was primarily a Viking weapon which reached areas of Europe as early as the 9th and 10th centuries, thanks to extensive Viking raiding.
+A Dane Axe was primarily a Viking weapon that reached areas of Europe as early as the 9th and 10th centuries, thanks to extensive Viking raiding.

 Longer versions of Dane Axe were as long as 5 to 6 feet and were highly effective in close combat.

-A Seax was a weapon similar to a short sword which was commonly wielded by the Germanic tribes in northern Europe during the early medieval period.
+A Seax was a weapon similar to a short sword that was commonly wielded by the Germanic tribes in northern Europe during the early medieval period.